google/dcm-bulk-trafficking/README.md

-This AppScript-based tool lets you use a Google Spreadsheet to perform bulk tasks including - Bulk Create Campaigns - Bulk Create Placements - Bulk Create Ads - Bulk Create Creatives
+This AppScript-based tool lets you use a Google Spreadsheet to perform bulk tasks including - Bulk Create Campaigns - Bulk Create Placements - Bulk Create Ads - Bulk Create Creatives - Bulk Create Landing Pages.

 It uses DCM APIs to pull and push data to DCM.